SUMMARY OF ADCS LITIGATION:

-We have established two non-profit corporations, registered with Corporations Canada, with the objective of ending the harm caused by United States laws, and Canada’s compliance with the foreign laws, to people living outside the U.S.
+We have established a non-profit corporation, registered with Corporations Canada, with the objective of ending the harm caused by United States laws, and Canada’s compliance with the foreign laws, to people living outside the U.S.

-The first corporation, the Alliance for the Defence of Canadian Sovereignty (see ADCS website), is at present focused on an ongoing lawsuit opposing the Government of Canada’s legislation that enables the U.S. FATCA (Foreign Account Tax Compliance Act) law.
+Our corporation, the Alliance for the Defence of Canadian Sovereignty (see ADCS website), is at present focused on an ongoing lawsuit opposing the Government of Canada’s legislation that enables the U.S. FATCA (Foreign Account Tax Compliance Act) law.
 The Canadian legislation mandates that Canada must hunt down and turn over, to the U.S. Internal Revenue Service (by way of Canada Revenue), Canadians the United States deems on its own to be “U.S. persons”.
 ADCS claims that the Canadian legislation violates Canada’s Constitution (sovereignty) and Charter of Rights and Freedoms.
-Our attorney is Joseph Arvay and his team in Vancouver Canada — and we will be making a submission to the Canadian Federal Court — with the Constitutional-Charter trial to take place in 2017.
-We suggest that a legal ruling in Canada against the “agreement” between Canada and the United States to implement FATCA may help to defeat both the U.S. FATCA and citizenship taxation laws.
+Our attorney is Joseph Arvay and his team in Vancouver Canada.

-At present, new funding is not being requested for either ADCS or ADCT lawsuits (see also below).
-For ADCS we expect that this will change in 2017 when (irrespective of who wins or loses in Canada Federal Court) we will need to move to the Federal Court of Appeal and pay for new legal costs to make that happen.
-No new donations will be requested for the proposed U.S. ADCT “CBT” lawsuit until the Directors receive and approve the legal opinion/outline of arguments from our attorney (see also below).
-We know that the interests of our supporters are diverse and expect that many may be more inclined to support one and not the other of our litigations.
+At present, new funding is not being requested for the ADCS lawsuit (see also below).
+We expect that this will change in 2019 when (irrespective of who wins or loses in Canada Federal Court) we will need to move to the Federal Court of Appeal and pay for new legal costs to make that happen.

 ADCS-ADSC CANADIAN FATCA IGA LAWSUIT: